Red-infosec/CrashTestDummy/README.md

 # CrashTestDummy
-Learn to Triage Crash Tests an Use Windbg
+Learn to Triage Crash Tests , Use Windbg